seongjoojung/vasp2cif-FINDSYM-7.1.4/README.md

-vasp2cif patch for FINDSYM 7.1.4
+vasp2cif compatible with FINDSYM 7.1.4

 Requires python2 (python 2.5 or above)